01_SustainableProteinPowders_Banner.webp

 Illegal dumping aside, whey’s status as a ‘by-product’ means whey protein qualifies as a sustainable and planet-friendly protein source in its own right - even if its origins are in cows’ milk.
 Since whey protein is mostly made from the by-products of other industries like cheesemaking, very little of the massive carbon footprint associated with producing milk can be attributed to it.
 Instead, these emissions should be placed at the feet of the product that is the primary driver for dairy farmers to produce the milk - in this case, cheese.4

 This means that in life-cycle assessments, raw whey that would otherwise go to waste has a carbon footprint of almost zero.
 In fact, the only emissions associated with whey protein powders and supplements are those generated in transporting, processing and packaging them, which gives these products a very small carbon footprint.
+Some studies have even shown that when the cost of producing milk is not considered, whey protein has a smaller greenhouse gas footprint than most alternative and plant-based protein sources, including peas, lentils, chickpeas and grasshoppers.4,6

-Whey protein’s carbon credentials are currently considered so good that if you’re using whey protein to replace some of your usual protein intake from other foods, it’s likely that you’re actually reducing the carbon footprint of your diet in the process.
-Coupled with the damage that eating whey helps prevent by leaving less to be disposed of in other ways, even those using whey protein as a supplement to their normal diet might be actually doing the planet a favour.6
+Whey protein’s carbon credentials are currently considered so good that if you’re using whey protein to replace some of your usual protein intake from other foods, it’s likely that you’re reducing the carbon footprint of your diet in the process.
+Coupled with the damage that eating whey helps prevent by leaving less to be disposed of in other ways, even those using whey protein as a supplement to their normal diet might be doing the planet a favour.6

 Whey protein supplements aren’t future-proof